ProteinIQ

 Alignment type

 • 3Di + Sequence: Combines structural and sequence information.
-We recommend this for most use cases as it balances speed and accuracy.
+Recommended for most use cases as it balances speed and accuracy.

 • TMalign: Pure structural alignment using the TM-align algorithm.
 Slower but may find more distant structural similarities.